apache/arrow/docs/source/format/Columnar.rst

 * **Sparse** and **Dense Union**: a nested layout representing a sequence of values, each of which can have type chosen from a collection of child array types.
+* **Dictionary-Encoded**: a layout consisting of a sequence of integers (any bit-width) which represent indexes into a dictionary which could be of any type.
+* **Run-End Encoded (REE)**: a nested layout consisting of two child arrays, one representing values, and one representing the logical index where the run of a corresponding value ends.
 * **Null**: a sequence of all null values, having null logical type

 The Arrow columnar memory layout only applies to *data* and not